cristianoc/arc-challenge/README.md

-# ARC Challenge Framework: SizeARC, ColorsARC, InPaintingARC, and Foundations.
+# ARC Challenge Framework: SizeARC, ColorsARC, InPaintingARC, BigARC, and Foundations.

 This repository explores various simplified versions of the [Abstraction and Reasoning Corpus (ARC) challenge](https://www.kaggle.com/c/abstraction-and-reasoning-challenge), along with the theoretical framework and practical instantiations developed to solve them.

 ## Overview

 The repository covers:

-- **InPaintingARC**: A vertical subset of ARC-AGI: the in-painting puzzles of any difficulty.
+1. **InPaintingARC**: A vertical subset of ARC-AGI: the in-painting puzzles of any difficulty.
+2. **BigARC**: A challenge focused on handling the largest grids with the largest number of colors.
-- **SizeARC**: A challenge focused on predicting the dimensions of output grids based on input grids.
+3. **SizeARC**: A challenge focused on predicting the dimensions of output grids based on input grids.
-- **ColorsARC**: A related challenge where the task is to predict the color patterns in the output grid.
+4. **ColorsARC**: A related challenge where the task is to predict the color patterns in the output grid.
-- **Theory**: The underlying theoretical framework that guides the development of these challenges and solutions.
+5. **Theory**: The underlying theoretical framework that guides the development of these challenges and solutions.
    - **MicroARC**: A foundational instantiation of the theory focused on the simplest grid transformations.
    - **MiniARC**: An extension of MicroARC that deals with more complex sequences of transformations.

 ## 1. InPaintingARC: A vertical subset of ARC-AGI